haierkeys/obsidian-custom-image-auto-uploader/README.md

 We are continuously improving, here are the future development plans:

-- [ ] **Batch Upload/Download for Multiple Notes**: One-click download/upload of images in all notes of the entire repository.
 - [ ] **Clean Unlinked Images**: One-click cleanup of local images in the repository that are not linked to any notes.

 ## 🚀 Quick Start